Kyle Tucker Player Props: Astros vs. Dodgers

 Kyle Tucker At The Plate

-- Tucker leads Houston with a slugging percentage of .433, fueled by 24 extra-base hits.
+- Tucker leads Houston in slugging percentage (.442) thanks to 25 extra-base hits.

-- Among qualified hitters in baseball, his batting average ranks 42nd, his on-base percentage ranks 44th, and he is 74th in the league in slugging.

-- Tucker has had at least one RBI in 38.4% of his games this year (28 of 73), with more than one RBI 11 times (15.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- He ranks 47th in batting average, 49th in on base percentage, and 67th in slugging among the qualified batters in baseball.

-- In 35.6% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (8.2%).
+- In 36.5% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (8.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.